 - Sanctions – Student or employee completes any sanctions articulated in the Notice of Conclusion.

-As recommended by the Department of Education/Office of Civil Rights, The College of Idaho makes reasonable efforts to complete the investigation, conduct, and appeal process within 60 days of the initial notification.
+The College of Idaho makes reasonable efforts to complete the investigation, conduct, and appeal process within 60 days of the initial notification.

 Failure to Appear and Conclusion without Response